 During the early 1900s, the income tax became law.
 Citizens had to look for representatives to appeal their inequitable tax before the state.
 When the collections for the tax of the citizens, grew and the tax laws became more complex, the role of these representatives evolved.

 Hence, representation services had been regulated by the national government, and these representatives are known today as Enrolled Agents.

 Credentialed Agents nowadays still represent taxpayers before the government through the Internal Revenue Service.
 They are known as tax preparers and tax return representatives on behalf of taxpayers.

 But before they could practice the service of representing, they go through the tedious process of special enrollment.
-Thus, Enrolled Agents are tax experts who have been qualified by the federal government either passing the special enrollment exam or by virtue of a 5-year technical experience under the Internal Revenue Service.
+Thus, Enrolled Agents are tax experts who have been qualified by the federal government either passing the special enrollment exam (enrolled agent exam) or by virtue of a 5-year technical experience under the Internal Revenue Service.

 Practical Reasons to aspire for the EA status

 There are definite advantages in choosing to be an agent.
 You may find a sound one in the following: